slakkenhuis/stilish/PROPOSAL.md

     is not how applications are designed now.
 We therefore will skip tab support entirely.
 What we *will* have is window stacking, because it is often useful to have multiple windows occupying the same space.
-The windows (or frames) can be rotated through as in a carousel.
+The windows (or frames) can be rotated through, as in a carousel.

 -   I have not yet decided whether to use X or Wayland, and which programming language to use.
 From what I can see, Wayland will have to be monolithic